 Don't Hide The Truth

 What's most essential is to come clean.
 In case you lie on your resume, it will likely cause issues down the road for you.
 Managers confirm work history, and on the off chance that you put erroneous data on your resume, managers or employers can easily find it out.

 Use Cover Letter As A Tool To Describe The Employment Gap

-There can be the possibility that the employment gap occurred in your career does not fit in your resume.
-As may be, you took off to take care or your elderly parents; or may be any other similar issues.
+There can be the possibility that the employment gap that occurred in your career does not fit in your resume.
+As may be, you took off to take care of your elderly parents; or maybe any other similar issues.

 In such situations, you can utilize your cover letter to clarify the employment gap.
 In any case, you don't have to make it a big issue while mentioning it in your cover letter.

 Clarifying An Employment Gap During A Job Interview

 Sometimes you can land into a tricky situation when you start to explain the employment gap while interviewing.

 The best approach is ordinarily to address the issue easily and straightforwardly.
 Give a reasonable method of reasoning to requiring significant investment off if the break was willful.